-The Bayern Munich star has appeared in the competition twice before and will be 35-years-old by the time the 2018 edition in Russia kicks off
+The Bayern Munich star has appeared in the competition twice before and will be 35 years old by the time the 2018 tournament in Russia kicks off

 France winger Franck Ribery has revealed that this year's World Cup will be his last.

 The 31-year-old will appear in the finals for the third time this summer, after an agonising penalty-shootout defeat to Italy in the final in 2006 and a dismal first-round exit four years ago in South Africa.

 The Bayern Munich player will be 35 by the time the next showpiece comes around in Russia and told radio station RTL that this year's tournament in Brazil will be his final bow on the world stage.